Landfall9029/lex-eft-dma-radar/README.md

 Please note that I am not a professional coder and will never claim to be.
 I just vibe code and im able to read codes but not make it myself.
 Official improvement from the devs will be needed.

+## Whats next (for now)
+- French language support and language selector
+- New features soon

 ## How do I start using this?
 1. Download & extract the solution
 2. Open solution with visual studio